 Early History of the Halwithy family

 This web page shows only a small excerpt of our Halwithy research.
-Another 123 words (9 lines of text) covering the years 127 and 1273 are included under the topic Early Halwithy History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Halwithy History in all our PDF Extended History products and printed products wherever possible.

 Halwithy Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Halwithy has been recorded under many different variations, including Holdsworth, Holesworth, Houlsworth, Holdworth, Houldworth and many more.